-- 1. Distinguish between displacement, velocity, and acceleration - 2.
-Solve simple problems involving uniform motion, uniformly accelerated motion, or uniform circular motion - 3.
+- 1. Distinguish between displacement, velocity, and acceleration - Solve simple problems involving uniform motion, uniformly accelerated motion, or uniform circular motion - 3.
 State Newton's Laws of Motion, explain the meaning of each, and identify applications of each - 4.
 Apply Newton's laws of motion to relate forces to motion for simple physical cases - 5.
-Define momentum and solve simple problems involving conservation of momentum - Identify types of energy in a system and solve simple problems involving conservation of energy - 7.
+Define momentum and solve simple problems involving conservation of momentum - 6.
+Identify types of energy in a system and solve simple problems involving conservation of energy - 7.
 Describe the basic structure of an atom in terms of protons, neutrons, and electrons - 8.
-Describe the different phases of matter from an atomic perspective - 9.
-Describe how pressure relates to force and determine the pressure at different depths in a fluid - 10.
-Define density and relate it to the buoyant force, applying Archimedes' Principle to solve problems - 11.
-State the first law of thermodynamics and use it to solve simple problems involving energy transfers into or out of a system and changes in the system's internal energy - 12.
-Discuss various means of heat transfer - 13.
-Make simple calculations involving changes in temperature as well as phase changes when systems at different temperatures interact - 14.
-State the second law of thermodynamics.
-Describe the basic functioning of a heat engine and calculate its efficiency - 15.
-Describe and calculate basic properties of waves such as frequency, wavelength, and amplitude - 16.
-Discuss wave interference and the conditions for constructive and destructive interference - 17.
-Describe standing waves and determine the frequencies of the harmonics - 18.
-Discuss electric charge and the role it plays in atomic structure. - 19.
-Calculate electrical forces using Coulomb's law. - 20.
-Describe electric field and discuss electrical interactions in terms of electric field. - 21.
-Discuss simple electrical circuits and make calculations using Ohm's law applied to series and parallel circuits. - 22.
-Describe magnetic field and discuss interactions of magnetic fields with moving charges. - 23.
-Discuss and apply Faraday's law of electromagnetic induction - 24.
-Relate changing magnetic fields to induced electric fields. - 25.
-Describe electromagnetic waves in terms of electric and magnetic fields and electromagnetic induction - 26.
-Discuss the spectrum of electromagnetic waves from radio waves to x-rays. - 27.
-Discuss diffraction and interference and how they arise based on superposition and Huygens' Principle. - 28.
-Make simple calculations related to the photoelectric effect and the Bohr model of the hydrogen atom - 29.
-State the Pauli Exclusion Principle and specify its implications for atomic structure - 30.
-Discuss how quantum mechanics explains the structure of the periodic table - 31.
-Describe the basic structure of a nucleus and explain the meaning of different isotopes - 32.
-Recall the three basic types of radioactivity and describe some properties of each

-- 33. Use radioactive half-life in simple calculations - 34.
-Describe the basic principles of radioactive dating - 35.
+Make simple calculations involving changes in temperature as well as phase changes when systems at different temperatures interact - 9.
+Describe and calculate basic properties of waves such as frequency, wavelength, and amplitude - 10.
+Discuss wave interference and the conditions for constructive and destructive interference - 11.
+Describe standing waves and determine the frequencies of the harmonics - 12.
+Discuss electric charge and the role it plays in atomic structure. - 13.
+Calculate electrical forces using Coulomb's law. - 14.
+Describe electric field and discuss electrical interactions in terms of electric field. - 15.
+Discuss simple electrical circuits and make calculations using Ohm's law applied to series and parallel circuits. - 16.
+Describe magnetic field and discuss interactions of magnetic fields with moving charges. - 17.
+Discuss and apply Faraday's law of electromagnetic induction - 18.
+Relate changing magnetic fields to induced electric fields. - 19.
+Describe electromagnetic waves in terms of electric and magnetic fields and electromagnetic induction - 20.
+Discuss the spectrum of electromagnetic waves from radio waves to x-rays. - 21.
+Discuss diffraction and interference and how they arise based on superposition and Huygens' Principle. - 22.
+Make simple calculations related to the photoelectric effect and the Bohr model of the hydrogen atom - 23.
+State the Pauli Exclusion Principle and specify its implications for atomic structure - 24.
+Discuss how quantum mechanics explains the structure of the periodic table - 25.
+Describe the basic structure of a nucleus and explain the meaning of different isotopes - 26.
+Recall the three basic types of radioactivity and describe some properties of each - 27.
+Use radioactive half-life in simple calculations - 28.
+Describe the basic principles of radioactive dating - 29.
 Discuss the use of nuclear fission in electric power generation